magneticio/vamp.io/content/documentation/tutorials/deploy-and-canary-release-wordpress_v094.md

 ### Requirements

-* A running version of Vamp (this tutorial has been tested on [Vamp hello world v0.9.3](documentation/installation/v0.9.3/hello-world) running with Docker toolbox)
+* A running version of Vamp (this tutorial is tested on the [v0.9.4 Vamp hello world](documentation/installation/v0.9.4/hello-world))
 * Access to the Docker hub
 * You might run into issues if your firewall is set to block connections in the ranges 31000-32000 (required by Mesos) or 40000-45000 (required by Vamp)